GenesysGo/docs-shadow-cloud/operate/install.md

 --config-toml config.toml \
 ```

-Make the script executable with `sudo chmod +x start_wield.sh`
+Make the script executable with `sudo chmod +x start_shdwnode.sh`

 Create a location to store the `historydb` on a disk with at least 200GB of available space (preparing and mounting disks is beyond the scope of this document based on the many variables possible with different hardware configurations, but Google or ChatGPT should be able to get you sorted).
-This location must match what is specified in the `start_wield.sh` startup script `--history-db-path` flag.
+This location must match what is specified in the `start_shdwnode.sh` startup script `--history-db-path` flag.
 In our case, a spare disk is mounted to `/mnt/dag` and the `historydb` directory is created there:

 ```sh
 sudo mkdir -p /mnt/dag/historydb